Learn natural, earth-friendly ways to eliminate garden pests that wreak havoc in your yard or garden.

 - If left on the leaves, the soap and water mixture can actually desiccate and dry up some herbaceous or annual plant leaves, like Zinnia’s or Celosia.

 - A good way to minimize this damage is to use the spray mainly on more waxy coated leafed plants.

-What: Insect Pests.
-Black, white, yellow, spotted, mottled, or brown insects that have chewing mouthparts that eat chunks out of plant leaves on their margins, mostly.
+Root weevils are black, white, yellow, spotted, mottled, or brown insects that have chewing mouthparts that eat chunks out of plant leaves on their margins, mostly.

 They emerge in the Spring during a period of 4-6 weeks, feed for another 4 or so weeks before laying eggs, then the eggs hatch into larva after 2-3 weeks.
 The adults live 90-100 days.

-- Look for leaf damage in either the Spring or Fall seasons.
+- Look for leaf damage in either the spring or fall seasons.